-In 1945 a member of 1st Petersham who cooked for the last cub camp held at Waterfall that year kept the menu.
-It was March and food was still rationed as the war would not end until later in the year.
+A member of 1st Petersham who cooked for the last cub camp held at Waterfall in 1945 kept the menu.
+It was March and food was still rationed (the war did not finally end for several months).

-On the Saturday March 3, 1945 a cut lunch was served followed by fruit for afternoon tea and mince meat, pumpkin, potatoes, bread and butter for tea.
+On Saturday March 3, 1945, a cut lunch was served followed by fruit for afternoon tea and mince meat, pumpkin, potatoes, bread and butter for tea.
 Dessert was banana custard and tea.